CTpic6

 Experienced Management Team

-Low market penetration and opportunity to gain market/wallet share
+Low market penetration and opportunity to gain market share

 Regulatory News